 Travel Clearance for Minors

-A DSWD travel clearance is a document that is required by Filipino children below the age of 18 who intend to leave the country with someone other than their parents.
+A DSWD travel clearance is a document that is required by Filipino children under the age of 18 who intend to leave the country with someone other than their parents.
 It’s issued by the Department of Social Welfare and Development (DSWD).

 Traveling with Minors